ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/linux/opensource_packages/curve.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: Linux/ARM64 release notes are not available.
-Installation and Testing were done using released tar files.
+    other_info: Temporarily marked unsupported on Arm because current public Curve release artifacts did not provide a runnable Arm64 binary in smoke validation.
+Restore this entry only after a real Arm64 artifact or source-build runtime proof is available.

 ---